BREHM PREACHING – A LLOYD JOHN OGILVIE INITIATIVE

 What Are Micah Groups?

-Micah Groups were formed in 2011 as an initiative of Fuller Seminary’s Ogilvie Institute of Preaching to create communities throughout the United States where preachers could experience formation in a cohort of their peers.
+Micah Groups were formed in 2011 as a program of Brehm Preaching—A Lloyd John Ogilvie Initiative—to create communities throughout the United States where preachers could experience formation in a cohort of peers committed to the convergence of worship, preaching, and justice.
 What began as seven pilot groups has grown to nearly 150 groups and 1,500 members in the US and internationally.
 This multiethnic, transdenominational movement of men and women is leading the church to address pressing issues of justice as it forms preachers who are empowered, wise leaders ready to serve an ever more fragmented church.

 Learn from a network of Christian leaders sharing diverse perspectives

 Support and Refreshment